ComputeCanada/mc-hub/docs/cluster-lifecycle.md

 # Cluster lifecycle

+Choosing **No** in teardown confirmation discards the destroy run in Terraform Cloud and restores the deployed cluster state.
+The rejected plan can no longer be applied from MC-Hub.
+The cluster returns to **Healthy**, or **Degraded** when service checks report an outage.
+If discarding fails, the plan is retained and the UI offers a retry.

 Clusters whose initial plan has never been applied use the same undeployed lifecycle as torn-down clusters.
 Both offer **Save configuration**, **Review build plan** when a plan is ready (otherwise **Rebuild**), and **Destroy cluster**.
 Saving invalidates the pending plan without starting a run; rebuild generates a fresh plan from the saved configuration.
 Applying a build leaves the undeployed lifecycle.
 Expiration skips undeployed clusters, including those with a pending plan.
 Existing initial plans are recognized on status refresh after verifying that their workspace has no Terraform state.

 Deployed clusters offer **Tear down**.
 Review and apply the Terraform destroy plan to remove the deployed resources and their data.
 The cluster remains in the list as **Not deployed**, with its saved configuration, ownership, active GitHub repository, and Terraform workspace.
 Expiration performs this same teardown automatically.
 Busy clusters are retried on a later expiration sweep; undeployed clusters are skipped.